+There shall be a waiting period of forty-two (42) days after employment before a new employee shall be eligible for enrollment under the State's Health Insurance Program.
+Effective with the 1991-1992 academic year, the 42-day waiting period for otherwise eligible newly hired academic employees placed on the State payroll, effective September 1, will begin as of the employee's actual first day of professional obligation but in no event before August 15.

-- a.
-Employees eligible to enroll in the State Health Insurance Program may select individual or individual and dependent (family) coverage. - b.
-Those eligible and enrolling for family coverage must provide the names of all eligible dependents to the Plan administrator in order for family coverage to become effective. - c.
-Employees enrolling without eligible dependents, or those who choose not to enroll their eligible dependents, will be provided individual coverage. - d.
-When more than one family member is eligible to enroll for coverage under the State's Health Insurance Program, there shall be no more than one individual and dependent enrollment permitted in any family unit. - 1.
-All employees with full-time appointments shall be eligible to receive the benefits contained in Article 39. - 2.
-All part-time employees who received the benefits provided for under Article 39 any time during the period commencing January 1, 1988, and ending on the close of business June 30,
+(a) Employees eligible to enroll in the State Health Insurance Program may select individual or individual and dependent (family) coverage.

+(b) Those eligible and enrolling for family coverage must provide the names of all eligible dependents to the Plan administrator in order for family coverage to become effective.

+(c) Employees enrolling without eligible dependents, or those who choose not to enroll their eligible dependents, will be provided individual coverage.

+(d) When more than one family member is eligible to enroll for coverage under the State's Health Insurance Program, there shall be no more than one individual and dependent enrollment permitted in any family unit.

+(1) All employees with full-time appointments shall be eligible to receive the benefits contained in Article 39.

-1988, shall continue to be eligible to receive such benefits for so long as they are consecutively re-employed in the same capacity at the same college.
-In the event of a break in consecutive service for such employees, eligibility for the benefits provided for under Article 39 shall be determined pursuant to paragraphs (c) or (d) below as applicable.
+(2) All part-time employees who received the benefits provided for under Article 39 any time during the period commencing January 1, 1988, and ending on the close of business June 30, 1988, shall continue to be eligible to receive such benefits for so long as they are consecutive-ly re-employed in the same capacity at the same college.
+In the event of a break in consecutive service for such employees, eligibility for the benefits provided for under Article 39 shall be determined pursuant to paragraphs (3) or (4) below as applicable.